 Any decision to have surgery is a quality of life issue.
 One has to weigh up the misery and risks of surgery versus the misery of sinusitis.
 Sinusitis sufferers will tell you that having recurrent/ chronic sinusitis can be a miserable experience.
 Surgery is only recommended in a small percentage of patients.

 The goal of surgical treatment is to return the nose and sinuses to normal function.
 In some patients with extensive disease this can be difficult.
 Surgery is now usually done with small telescopes and long instruments.
 This surgery differs somewhat the older surgery in trying to identify the underlying cause of the problem.
 This is frequently in the anterior ethmoid sinuses.
 This location is in the area of the openings of the maxillary or frontal sinuses.
 The principle is that if the underlying cause of the disease is identified and corrected, secondary disease in the maxillary and frontal sinuses will be improved spontaneously.
 There is often less removal of normal tissues and the surgery can be performed on an outpatient basis, without the need for nasal packing.
 In patients with extensive diseae the role of surgery is to open up the sinuses as much as possible in order to allow the topical application of drugs, particularly topical steroids, that will keep the inflammation under control.

 The operation can be performed under general anaesthetic or local anaesthetic with an anaesthetist providing monitored sedation.
 Usually there is minimal pain in the postoperative period.
 Although there are potentially very serious risks from the surgery in this area, the incidence is low.

 Complications are rare with endoscopic sinus surgery but they do occur.

 Although the risk of bleeding is reduced on rare occasions significant bleeding may require stopping of the procedure and the placement of packing.
-This occurs in less that 0.1% of patients.
+This occurs in 1% of patients.